-3701-62-03 - The rule sets forth establishes immunity from criminal, civil, and professional actions for withholding or withdrawing CPR from a patient with a valid DNR order for physicians, certified nurse practitioners or certified nurse specialists, emergency medical staff, and other health care workers.
-The rule is being revised to include physician's assistants.
+3701-62-03 - The rule sets forth immunities from criminal, civil, and professional actions for withholding or withdrawing CPR from a patient with a valid DNR Order for medical, emergency services personnel, and other health care workers.
+The rule is being revised to replace previous references to physicians, CNP/CNSs, and PAs with the term "authorized healthcare provider."

-3701-62-04 - The rule sets forth lists various items that are approved as DNR identification (such as DNR orders, hospital-type bracelets, necklaces bearing the DNR logo, and wallet cards); states when a person is eligible to obtain DNR identification; and states how a person can obtain DNR identification.
-The rule is being revised to include physician's assistants.

-• Appendix A to this rule establishes the DNR Order form.
-The form is being revised to include physician's assistants.
+3701-62-04 - The rule sets forth lists various items that are approved as DNR identification (such as a DNR Order, hospital-type bracelets, necklaces bearing the DNR logo, and wallet cards); establishes when a person is eligible to obtain DNR identification; and states how a person can obtain DNR identification.
+The rule is being revised to update language to reflect the use of the terms "authorized health care provider" and "living will declaration," clarify that the DNR logo and individual's identifying information must be contained on identification items, and clarify that the DNR Order form shall not be modified in any way or include additional medical instructions that will not be provided immunities under the Chapter.
+Appendix A to this rule is the State of Ohio DNR Order form.
+The form is being revised to: